Horse pulling

-Horse pulling is a draft horse competition where horses in harness, usually two animals, pull a stone-boat or weighted sled and the winner is the team or animal that can pull the most weight for a short distance.
+Horse pulling is a North American draft horse competition where horses in harness, usually two animals, pull a stone-boat or weighted sled and the winner is the team or animal that can pull the most weight for a short distance.
 There are different weight classes and strict rules to avoid animal cruelty.
-Draft breeds are commonly used, but there are also competitions for ponies, where they pull weights relative to their size, and usually for shorter distances than full-sized horses.
-Similar sports are tractor pulling and the dog sport of weight pulling.
+Draft breeds are commonly used, but there are also competitions for ponies pulling weights relative to their size and for shorter distances than draft horses.